zkzhangke/FedDEP/README.md

 # FedDEP
 Here are the source files for FedDEP.
 Our implementation is built on FederatedScope [1].

+Code of FedDEP pipeline is under `FedDEP/FederatedScope/federatedscope/gfl/feddep` directory.

-Please follow these steps to run our FedDEP pipeline demo on the Cora dataset with five clients.
+Please follow these steps to run our FedDEP demo on the Cora dataset with five clients.

 1. Please download this project to your directory `path/to/FedDEP/`;